Lotus-LuoTong/gitskills/README.md

 # gitskills
-Creating a nw branch is quick.
+Creating a new branch is quick.